What are Chemical Burns?

 Hemodialysis may be required to remove the toxins that build up.

 Before they are treated, chemical burns must be stopped.
 This is usually done by flushing the area with large volumes of water until the chemical is dilute enough to stop reacting with the skin.
-If dry, such as lime powder or cement, it should be gently brushed off the skin before flushing.
+If the chemical is dry, such as lime powder or cement, it should be gently brushed off the skin before flushing.

 Flushing of the wound can begin at home before paramedics arrive.
 Garden hoses and showers are the usually the best ways to deliver large volumes of water quickly (Mozingo et. al.).
 Sometimes, such as in the case of alkali (base) burns, flushing may be needed for several hours.
 Chemical specific neutralizing agents are not used because the precise chemical may not be known, and reactions with neutralizing agents produce heat, causing even more damage.